Skip to main content

 Running Pulumi up

-With all the code ready, it’s time to run pulumi up and deploy the Lambda function to AWS.
-If you need more details on how to create a Go project for Pulumi, check out this post.
+With everything in place, run pulumi up to deploy.
+If you need details on setting up a Go project for Pulumi, check out this post.

 $ pulumi up